12kleingordon34/SL2/README.md

 * `logistic_regression.py`: Logistic Regressor 1-vs-all classifier
 * `perceptron.py`: Classes for regular, kernelised, 1-vs-all and 1-vs-1 kernelised perceptron
 * `winnow.py`: Winnow Classifer algorithm
-* `lrtest.py`: Obsolete logistic regressor classifiers (not used for investigation)
-* `lrtest2.py`: Obsolete logistic regressor classifiers (not used for investigation)

 ### Main files
 These main files contains the code to run the algorithms